Jonathan K. Waldron

 Experience

-• Represented leading companies in the global offshore oil and gas industry, including the International Marine Contractors Association (“IMCA”), to reverse a major policy change proposed in the waning days of the Obama administration to significantly expand “Jones Act” nationality restrictions to offshore energy maintenance, construction, and repair activities.
+• Represented leading companies in the global offshore oil and gas and offshore wind industries, including the International Marine Contractors Association (“IMCA”) and American Clean Power (“ACP”), to defeat major policy change proposed in Congress to expand the “Jones Act” nationality restrictions to offshore energy maintenance, construction, and repair activities.

 • Represented Furie Operating Alaska (formerly Escopeta), a leading offshore oil and gas exploration and production company, in the largest Jones Act enforcement matter in CBP history.
 This high-profile case, spanning over five years, settled favorably in April 2017, with oil and gas company Furie paying a record fine, but saving millions in comparison to the original penalties assessed for regulatory violations after it transported a drilling rig from Texas to Alaska.